 “Jerry, you old goof, why don’t you get a spoon?”
 Grandma asked.

 He shook his head and bent over the wood rocking chair next to Grandma.
-He twisted is free and around behind him, feeling for the arm of the chair.
-When he caught it, he squatted, scooted his feet back, squatted, scooted his feet back, until the back of his knees met the seat of the chair, and he fell into a steady swing in the chair.
+He twisted his free arm around behind him, feeling for the arm of the chair.
+When he caught it, he squatted, scooted his feet back, squatted, scooted his feet back, until the back of his knees met the seat of the chair, and he fell into a steady rock.

 “Aaaaahhh,” he exhaled, as if he was holding his breath while in the process of sitting.
 He puckered his lips over top of his snack, slurping the Jell-O into his mouth with much more success.
 “So, what I miss?” he asked, smacking his lips.

 “Grandma was just about to tell us about her supposed second husband, Burt,” I said.

 “Yeeeeeaaaah!”
 Marcos said.